c3foc/hagrid/README.md

 * `DATABASE_URL` for which DB to use.
 * `DEFAULT_FROM_EMAIL` for sending emails (e.g. for password resets).
 * `PUBLIC_DIR` for where to store public files (static and public media)
+* `EMAIL_URL` for smtp settings
+* `SERVER_EMAIL` for sender information
+* `ADMINS` for whom to mail for admin notifications
+* `CACHE_URL` for the default cache
+* `EVENTSTREAM_REDIS` for the eventstream redis

-hagrid requires an ASGI server like daphne to run.
-If you deploy multiple workes, django-eventstreams requires some system to persist receivers (like redis).
-You can use something like nginx to serve static and media files directly and proxy requests to the ASGI server.
+hagrid requires an ASGI server like daphne to run. django-eventstreams requires some system to persist receivers (we use redis).
+You must use something like nginx to serve static and media files directly and proxy requests to the ASGI server.
+The files are stored in the data dir subdirectory `public`, under the paths `publicmedia/` and `static` respectively.

 Nginx must be configured for EventStream under the `/api/events/` route: